 During her time at HUC, Rabbi Nicole taught at the Cincinnati Reform Jewish High School, worked at Sabra Hebrew-Immersion Day Camp in Maryland, served as rabbinic intern at her home congregation in Nashville (approx. 500 families) and as a student rabbi of several smaller congregations, and completed two units (400 hours each) of Clinical Pastoral Education at hospitals in Cincinnati.

 She also completed a 7-week internship at Temple Micah in Washington, D.C. as part of the Tisch Rabbinical Fellowship, a three-year fellowship awarded to only five students in every HUC class.
-The Tisch Fellowship offers extra-curricular programming focused on...century.
+The Tisch Fellowship offers extra-curricular programming focused on developing rabbis who think constantly and creatively about what vibrant synagogue life could look like in the 21st century.
 Rabbi Nicole continues to attend Tisch Fellowship alumni retreats and programs.
 She was honored to receive three academic prizes during her years at HUC: two for achieving the highest academic standing in the class, and one prize for excellence in Midrash.

 Since ordination, Rabbi Nicole has had articles and drashot published in the American CCAR Journal ("Reform Jewish Quarterly") and the Australian Jewish News, and will be contributing to Rabbi Lawrence Hoffman's upcoming volume in the popular book series "Prayers of Awe."
 She recently completed study of her first tractate of Talmud (Ta'anit).
 Her initiatives at NSTE have included the inaugural Mums' Retreat; The City Series for 20s and 30s; the Manna support group for members going through difficult transitions; the "Kaleidoscope" Contemplative Shabbat Service; "Get Real," Mitzvah Day, and Yom Kippur programs for teens; our annual Tots' Seder; Tea for Ten; Dessert-and-Discussion for Interfaith families; and more.